 All nominations must meet the following:

-- The student nomination can be provided by any MSU faculty, tenured or adjunct, or Executive in Residence.
+- The student nomination can be provided by any MSU faculty, tenured or adjunct, Executive in Residence, or staff.

 - All undergraduate students in good standing are eligible.